rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 maxima are the main use cases that lack a natural identity element.
 1. Users could always implement `reduce_first` themselves, by extracting the first element from the sequence and using it as the initial value in `reduce`.
-1. In practice, most custom binary operations have some value that can work like a neutral initial value, even if it's not mathematically the identity.
+1. In practice, most custom binary operations have some value that can work, like a neutral initial value, even if it's not mathematically the identity.
 1. Unlike `fold_left_first*` and `fold_right_last`, the `*reduce` algorithms are unordered.
-As a result, there is no reason to privilege the first (or last) element of the range.
-One could imagine an algorithm `reduce_any` that uses any element of the range as its initial value.
+As a result, there is no reason to priviledge the first (or last) element of the range.
+One could imagine an algorithm, `reduce_any`, that uses any element of the range as its initial value.
 1. For parallel execution, `reduce_first` does not fully address lack of identity, and potentially creates a suboptimal execution flow.
 See [](#initial-value-vs-identity) for more detailed analysis.